Skip Ribbon Commands

 Member, House Small Business Committee

 Grace Diaz (D) has represented the people of District 11 in Providence since first being elected in November 2004.
 She was named the Democratic Caucus Chair in January 2015, which makes her a member of the House Leadership Team.
 She is the first vice chair of the House Special Legislation Committee and is a member of the House Finance Committee, the House Conduct Committee, the House Rules Committee and the House Small Business Committee.
-She is the chairwoman of the Legislative Commission on Child Care in Rhode Island.
+She is the co-chairwoman of the Legislative Commission on Child Care in Rhode Island.

-In the most recent session, she introduced a new law that allows classified state employees to seek the nomination of or to be a candidate for elective state office, provided that position is not fully funded by federal loan or grant money.
+In 2022, she introduced a new law that allows classified state employees to seek the nomination of or to be a candidate for elective state office, provided that position is not fully funded by federal loan or grant money.
 She also championed a law that requires that janitors and security guards employed through state contracts be paid a standard compensation rate, tasking the director of the Department of Labor and Training with determining the standard compensation rate and its wage, benefit, and leave components.

 In 2021, Representative Diaz sponsored the Student Success Act, which grants in-state tuition rates to all Rhode Islanders, regardless of immigration status.
 She also sponsored a new law that requires the posting of notices in hotels with a number to call when witnessing signs of human trafficking.